The 32nd Annual 2025-2026 Cultural Awareness Series

 Special Thanks

-African Student Union, Asian Student Association, Black Student Association, Black History Month Committee, Brothers of a New Direction, College of Arts and Sciences, Department of Athletics, Design Services, Office of Disability Resources, DiversAbility Club, Office of Equity and Inclusion/Chief Diversity Officer, Diversity and Unity Coordinating Committee of the SGA, Eagle Bhangra, Facility Services, Inter-Club Association, Jewish Student Association, Latino Student Association, Multimedia Services, Music Department, Muslim Student Association, Native American Student Association, Office of the President, Office of Public Safety, People for the Rights of Individuals of Sexual Minorities, Praise Dance Team, Simpson Library, Office of Student Activities and Engagement, Student Affairs, Students Educating and Empowering for Diversity, Office of Student Involvement, Student Life, UMW DiversAbility, UMW NAACP College Chapter, Talk to the Hands Club, University Bookstore, University Police Department, University Relations and Communications, Voices of Praise, Women’s, Gender, and Sexuality Studies Program, Women’s History Month Committee, Women of Color.
+African Student Union, Associate Provost for Community Relations and Complicance, Asian Student Association, Best Buddies Club, Black Student Association, Black History Month Committee, Brothers of a New Direction, College of Arts and Sciences, Delta Alpha Pi Honor Society, Department of Athletics, Design Services, Office of Disability Resources, DiversAbility Club, Diversity and Unity Coordinating Committee of the SGA, Echo Trends Club, Facility Services, Inter-Club Association, Islamic Student Alliance, Jewish Student Association, Latino Student Association, Multimedia Services, Music Department, Native American Student Association, Office of the President, Office of Public Safety, People for the Rights of Individuals of Sexual Minorities, Praise Dance Team, Simpson Library, Office of Student Activities and Engagement, Student Affairs, Students Educating and Empowering for Diversity, Office of Student Involvement, Student Life, UMW DiversAbility, UMW NAACP College Chapter, Talk to the Hands Club, University Bookstore, University Police Department, University Relations and Communications, Voices of Praise, Women’s, Gender, and Sexuality Studies Program, Women’s History Month Committee, Women of Color.